Hybrid Cloud Automation

 For example, a network team may want to not only talk to network controllers, but also find a flexible way to interact with network devices, whether they’re physical, virtual, or containerized.
 This includes a diverse set of assets, including routers, switches, firewalls, and load balancers to name a few.

-The ability to ingest and extend existing automation assets is critical.
-For anyone that is developing Ansible Playbooks, Python scripts or Terraform Plans, the system can recognize them, ingest them, and make them available for incorporation into larger workflows for both automation and orchestration.
+The ability for an orchestration platform to ingest and extend existing automation assets is critical.
+For anyone that is developing Ansible Playbooks, Python scripts or Terraform Plans, the system can recognize them, ingest them, and make them available for incorporation into orchestrated workflows.
 The system can also use its exposure capability to make these assets available for consumption via API for self-service functionality.

 How Itential Helps You Expose, Extend, & Enhance Your Automations

-Itential was built with these three capabilities at its core – expose, enhance and extend – so organizations can take any set of automations, apply them to any domain or system and expose them to any kind of end user.
+Itential was built with these three capabilities at its core – expose, enhance and extend – so organizations can take any set of automations, apply them to multiple domains and systems with orchestration, and expose the orchestrated services to any kind of end user.

 In addition, DevOps teams can now leverage this new functionality – the same functionality that engineers are logging into and exposing to the systems – creating a common set of tooling.
 This common set of tooling creates efficiencies as teams can build upon it, modularize it and gain a new level of interaction and control over their network assets by taking advantage of this core functionality.

-In the end, these three capabilities give teams that are creating the automations and orchestrations a strong toolset to open up the consumption and create a greater community of people, systems, and tools that leverage the power of automations.
-Itential provides more flexibility for you to expose, enhance, and extend network automation functionality than any other solution on the market, opening you up to new levels of automation-driven efficiency.
+In the end, these three capabilities give teams that are creating network automations and orchestrations a strong toolset to open up the consumption and create a greater community of people, systems, and tools that leverage the power of automations.
+Itential provides more flexibility for you to expose, enhance, and extend network orchestration and automation functionality than any other solution on the market, opening you up to new levels of efficiency.

 To learn more about Itential’s patented integration capabilities, check out this white paper.